mwawrusch/hook.io/README.md

 Spawn up as many as you want.
 The first one becomes a server, the rest will become clients.
 Each helloworld hook emits a hello on an interval.
 Now watch the i/o party go!

+# Conventions

+- Name your projects hook.io-XXX on github and npm
+- Ensure that your package.json contains the keywords section with "hook.io" as a keyword for automated discovery
+- Follow the one hook per npm/github project rule and focus on one task only
+- Document your messages

 # Blog Posts

-hook.io for dummies: [http://ejeklint.github.com/2011/09/23/hook.io-for-dummies-part-1-overview/](http://ejeklint.github.com/2011/09/23/hook.io-for-dummies-part-1-overview/)
+- hook.io for dummies: [http://ejeklint.github.com/2011/09/23/hook.io-for-dummies-part-1-overview/](http://ejeklint.github.com/2011/09/23/hook.io-for-dummies-part-1-overview/)
-Distribute Node.js Apps with hook.io: [http://blog.nodejitsu.com/distribute-nodejs-apps-with-hookio][6]
+- Distribute Node.js Apps with hook.io: [http://blog.nodejitsu.com/distribute-nodejs-apps-with-hookio][6]

 ## Tests